lynk-design/lynk/docs/utilities/popup.md

 </style>
 ```

-?> A popup's anchor should not be styled with `display: contents` since the coordinates will not be eligible for calculation.
+<lynk-alert open>A popup's anchor should not be styled with `display: contents` since the coordinates will not be eligible for calculation.
 However, if the anchor is a `<slot>` element, popup will use the first assigned element as the anchor.
-This behavior allows other components to pass anchors through more easily via composition.
+This behavior allows other components to pass anchors through more easily via composition.</lynk-alert>

 ## Examples